khushdharsandiya/uber/Backend/README.md

   ```

 ### Notes:
-- Ensure that the `Content-Type` header is set to `application/json` when making requests to this endpoint.
+- Ensure that the `Content-Type` header is set to `application/json` when making requests to this endpoint. -->

+## Example Response

+- `fullname`: An object containing:
+  - `firstname`: A string with a minimum length of 3 characters.
+  - `lastname`: A string with a minimum length of 3 characters.
+- `email`: A string that must be a valid email address.
+- `password`: A string with a minimum length of 6 characters.